-On the southern foothills of a broad plateau, located amidst Folgaria, Lavarone and Passo di Vezzana at 1,350 m - here you will find the village of Luserna.
+On the southern foothills of a broad plateau, located amidst Folgaria, Lavarone and Passo di Vezzana at 1,330 m - here you will find the village of Luserna

-The municipal territory of Luserna, inhabited by 300 citizens, is located at 1,350 m asl and is accessible via Lavarone via a well-constructed road within a few minutes.
+The municipal territory of Luserna, inhabited by 271 citizens, is located at 1,330 m as.s.l. and has been recognised as one of the most beautiful villages in Italy.
+It can be reached from Lavarone in a few minutes.
 Many isolated hamlets, called "baite", which means huts, belong to the municipality, the largest of which is the hamlet Bisele.

-Skiing is the main winter activity, as the “skitour dei Forti” and the ski carousel Skirama Dolomiti is only a stone's throw away from the village.
+Skiing is the main winter activity, as the Ski Area Alpe Cimbra and the ski carousel Skirama Dolomiti is only a stone's throw away from the village.
 The cycling trail "100 km die Forti", however, passes by the village in summertime and is really popular with cyclers.
 Scenic landscapes, alpine pastures, passes and meadows, forests and fortresses make cyclers' hearts leap for joy on this tour.
 A real challenge for cyclers in this area is the Monterovere trail, a narrow and rather steep asphalted road to a pass, taking you across unlit tunnels, but offering a great view on the Valsugana valley and Lake Caldonazzo.